AG 2: Verbal complex predicates in a theoretical and cross-linguistic perspective

 Some formal perspectives on the analysis of Serial Verbs

-Jens Fleischhauer (University of Düsseldorf) & Patrick Kihara (Chuka University)
+Jens Fleischhauer (Düsseldorf) & Patrick Kihara (Chuka University)

 A comparison of light verb constructions and auxiliary verb constructions in the Bantu language Gĩkũyũ

-Michela Cennamo (University of Naples Federico II) & Bridget Drinka (University of Texas)
+Michela Cennamo (Napoli Università Federico II) & Bridget Drinka (University of Texas)

 The light verb-auxiliary space in the transition from Latin to early (Italo-)Romance – theoretical and empirical issues